Fostering Awareness & Active Events Nationwide

 Why do you Throw Pink?
-I believe in Throw Pinks mission statement I co-coordinate a women’s league in Rochester and I am always encouraging other women and girls to come out and try it We have grown the league from 6 to over 20 in two years Another big reason is that my mom was diagnosed with breast cancer and eventually had a double mastectomy I run a tournament in October called Share the Love and raise money for the Elizabeth Wende Breast Care Center in Rochester And I love Innova discs!
+I believe in Throw Pinks mission statement.
+I co-coordinate a women’s league in Rochester and I am always encouraging other women and girls to come out and try disc golf.
+We have grown the league from 6 to over 20 in two years.
+Another big reason is that my mom was diagnosed with breast cancer and eventually had a double mastectomy.
+I run a tournament in October called Share the Love to raise money for the Elizabeth Wende Breast Care Center in Rochester.
+And I love Innova discs!

 Favorite quote: “There may be people that have more talent than you, but there's no excuse for anyone to work harder than you do.” – Derek Jeter.